pinting/oraculum/README.md

 ### 3. Regular expressions: a state is the regex that is left

 A constant has a graph you can draw.
-A regular expression's automaton has to be discovered instead, and the trick is to let **the states be regular expressions themselves**.
+A regular expression's automaton has to be discovered instead and the trick is to let **the states be regular expressions themselves**.

 The *derivative* of a regex $r$ by a character $b$, written $\partial_b r$, is exactly what remains of the regex after stripping off just the **first, single character** $b$: